 Thanks to its free economic policies and low taxes, Georgia is one of the most business-friendly countries in the world.
 I own a number of properties in Georgia, and I haven’t paid a dime in taxes on any of them.
 In fact, most of the people I know who own property there do not pay property taxes either.
 However, there is a caveat here — if you make more than 40,000 Lari (about $15,000) per year through Georgian-sourced income, then you need to pay a small annual property tax of 1%.
 For example, my lawyer’s income exceeds that limit, so he must pay about $1,000 per year on his $100,000 apartment.
 If you don’t have any Georgian-sourced income, on the other hand, then you won’t pay any property tax, and as an added benefit, Georgia also does not charge any kind of transfer tax or stamp duty.

 Outside of Europe, there are a few interesting countries with no property tax.
 Not surprisingly, several of these are tropical island nations that would be of interest to foreigners escaping the daily grind.

 In addition to no wealth taxes or capital gains taxes, the Cook Islands in the South Pacific doesn’t assess property taxes.
 This island chain, in free association with New Zealand, has recently gained attention for its asset-protection trusts and favorable no-property-tax policies.
-However, land cannot be easily owned by foreigners in freehold form and instead the government requires leases for non-Cook Islanders that max out at 60 years.
+However, land cannot be easily owned by foreigners in freehold form, and instead, the government requires leases for non-Cook Islanders, and leases max out at 60 years.
 This semi-sovereign island chain may become more important for real estate but for now, may present some challenges for foreign investors, in spite of its Pacific paradise draw.